NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

 ## Melia Prime and Reign of Eblis:
 For eons the original Melia was a chaotic world with many civilizations thriving and fighting.
-Eventually Fiend Tyrant [[Eblis]] overran the world with foul monsters and his army of fiends, that he created.
+Some gods knowns as [[Melia-Cosmic-Biographics#The Kosol|the Kosol]] invaded and ravished the original inhabitants.
+Eventually, [[Eblis]] rose up and destroyed the Kosol.
 The Creators (mice) don't really have time to keep an eye on things, however,  they did take notice and eventually recognized the fate of the original Melia.
-They recognized the Tyrant [[Eblis]] had destroyed what could have been a prosperous planet and could have produced people capable of participating in the "Cosmic Journey".
-Furthermore, his power was that which could rival The Creators, themselves.
+Eblis's power was that which could rival The Creators, themselves.

 The Creators don't have all the time in the universe on their hands.
 They also found it difficult to find/kill [[Eblis]].
 They do recognize where his